 6 Fantastic US Zoos

 There is no need to travel far and wide to see wildlife in their natural habitats.
-Sure it would be nice to venture out on a once in a lifetime African safari ride, yet for those who want to keep it a bit cheaper & closer to home, here are 6 spectacular zoos to add to your bucket list.
+Sure it would be nice to venture out on a once-in-a-lifetime African safari ride, yet for those who want to keep it a bit cheaper & closer to home, here are 6 spectacular zoos to add to your bucket list.

 The San Diego Zoo

 The San Diego Zoo, one of the most gorgeous zoos in the world, is home to a diverse variety of animals including The Great Panda.
 Over 3000 animals including 300 different species are found at San Diego’s world class zoo.
-Being located on 100 acres in beautiful Balboa Park, the zoo is lush and natural, with a diverse variety of greenery everywhere you look.
+Being located on 100 acres in beautiful Balboa Park, the zoo is lush and natural, with a diverse variety of greenery everywhere.
 While it’s most known for being home to the rare Panda (only 3 other US zoos house pandas), a diverse range of species including Koalas, Flamingos, and Grizzlies call this zoo home.

 Unique exhibits to check out include an underwater hippo & polar bear viewing area.

-All of the animals at the San Diego Zoo appear to be well taken care of, the enclosures are large, clean, & nicely landscaped, and the surroundings resemble that which is naturally found in the wild.
+All of the animals at the San Diego Zoo appear to be well taken care of.
+The enclosures are large, clean, & nicely landscaped, and the surroundings resemble that which is naturally found in the wild.

-The zoo is very large with hilly terrain, meaning you will get in an awesome workout for the day if you decide to walk the entire zoo (plan for 4-5 hours).
+The zoo is very spacious with hilly terrain, meaning you will get in an awesome workout for the day if you decide to walk the entire zoo (plan for 4-5 hours).
 If at any point your feet need a break, check out the Skyfari ride and the Guided Bus Tour, both included with your admission ticket.